Tech Art Crash Course (Part II): Creating an FBX Exporter from Blender to Unreal Engine 5

 Implementation

-First, I needed the all-important Python command which mapped to the export operation as shown above.
-A search through the Blender Python API documentation brought up a function named bpy.ops.export_scene.fbx, with a long list of default arguments.
-For brevity, I have listed just the arguments which I found to be relevant to the project, over time:
+First, I needed the Python command which mapped to the export operation as shown above.
+For the export_scene.fbx function, I determined the list of input arguments which were relevant to the project requirements:

 bpy.ops.export_scene.fbx(filepath='', global_scale=1.0, apply_unit_scale=True, apply_scale_options='FBX_SCALE_NONE',